 Another compact kit, this electronic drum comes from a reliable manufacturer in the music industry.
 Roland provides a Super Natural enhanced sound engine that is coupled with Behavior Modeling to provide a natural playing experience.
 A Coach function also helps teach children while they play.
 Built in backing songs can also be used for practice and playing along with.
 A wide selection of musical genres for practice and playing add to the learning experience.
 An LCD icon interface also makes the system easy to use and operate.
 Check out Roland electronic drum set reviews.

 This kids electronic drum set goes beyond the usual starter kit and offers an eight piece set complete with a professional grade kick pedal with trigger pad, dual-zone snare, cymbals and hi-hat control pedal.
 It provides 15 different drum sets to choose from.
 Ten are factory preset, and the remaining five are programmable according to the user’s choice.
-There are also 123 studio-grade drum, cymbal, and other percussion sounds to pick from.
+There is also 123 studio-grade drum, cymbal, and other percussion sounds to pick from.
 A high-definition sampling technology helps produce an authentic drumming experience.